floooh/flohofwoe.www/demos.md

 ghoul around by clicking or holding the left mouse button.
 The demo tests mainly WebGL performance, there are about 3k WebGL calls per frame.

+NOTE: Mouse position is currently way off in fullscreen mode!

 <div class="image">
     <p><a href="demos/dsomapviewer_asmjs.html"><img src="images/dsomapviewer.jpg" width="640"/></a></p>
     <p><a href="demos/dsomapviewer_asmjs.html">Click here for Map Viewer Demo</a></p>